deanna-stover/coursesCNU/2021/idst270fall2021.md

 ## [Final Reflection](https://deanna-stover.github.io/coursesCNU/2021/idst270fall2021/reflection)

-Based on your Media Journal and the feedback you receive from me, you will compile a polished final reflection on the course and DH more generally.
+Based on your Media Journal and the feedback you receive from me, you will compile a polished final media reflection on the course and DH more generally.

 ### Grading Scale